CrypticSignal/video-quality-metrics/README.md

 Example: `python video-metrics.py -ovp original.mp4 -p medium fast faster -crf 18 -ssim -psnr`

+# What data is shown in the table?
 The following data is presented in a table and saved as a file named **Table.txt**:
 - Time taken to transcode the video (in seconds). *Applicable to [2] only.*
 - Filesize (MB).